xKiian/binance-captcha-solver/readme.md

 ## Article

-(https://blog.castle.io/what-a-binance-captcha-solver-tells-us-about-todays-bot-threats/)[here] is an article i found about my repository.
+[https://blog.castle.io/what-a-binance-captcha-solver-tells-us-about-todays-bot-threats/](here)is an article i found about my repository.
 Not everything said there is true, but it's great if you don't understand my code.

 ---